 Nearly every major wine-producing region in the world has some type of sparkling, and it’s worth investigating some of these lesser-known wines: Cremant from any non-Champagne region in France, Franciacorta and Lambrusco from Italy, sparkling wines from California… the list is endless.

 Select the right glassware for serving

 Before you pour your wine, make sure you have the proper glassware.
 Tall, fluted glasses are the most popular style, and for good reason.
 They allow the bubbles to flow freely and help the wine retain its effervescence.
-Leave room and don’t top off the glass.
-That ensures the wine has plenty of oxygen contact, which will enhance the nuanced aromas and flavors.
+Leave room and don’t top off the glass, that ensures the wine has plenty of oxygen contact, which enhances the nuanced aromas and flavors.

-A revered company in the wine world, Reidel makes classic Vinium Champagne Glasses that are designed for the optimal enjoyment of bubbly.
-These elegant 6-ounce glasses are made from more than 24 percent lead crystal.
+A revered company in the wine world, Riedel makes classic Vinium Champagne Flutes that are designed for the optimal enjoyment of bubbly.
+These elegant 6-ounce glasses are made from more than 24 percent lead crystal for maximum sparkle.